U.S. Route 60: Virginia

 From Richmond east to the harbor area near the mouth of Hampton Roads, US 60 again essentially parallels I-64 through Williamsburg and the Historic Triangle region, extending down the Virginia Peninsula east to the Hampton Roads Bridge-Tunnel which it shares with I-64.
-Along the way in Newport News, a notable section of Huntington Avenue (the block between 25th and 26th streets) carries US 60 in both directions overlapping, and is possibly the only example of a highway in the United States with such a configuration.
+Along the way in Newport News, a notable section of Huntington Avenue (the one-way block between 25th and 26th streets) carries US 60 in both directions overlapping, a very rare configuration possibly only shared with US 19 Truck in Pittsburgh.
 A few miles south of the bridge-tunnel, in Norfolk, US 60 diverges to the east to follow the south shoreline of the Chesapeake Bay through Ocean View and past the south entrance to the Chesapeake Bay Bridge-Tunnel to reach Cape Henry.
 There it curves south to run along the Atlantic Ocean shoreline to end near the south end of the Virginia Beach resort strip.